Pre Order the New Book Leaves Roots and Fruit and Get Free Access to the Online Video Course Right Away

 You'll fill your top tray with soil.
 People recommend all kinds of different growing mediums for microgreens; I use a simple organic seed starting mix, which is lighter and easier for young roots to push into than regular potting soil.

 I try to avoid using non-renewable resources as much as possible in my garden.
 Most seed starting mixes I've found at the store have a peat moss base, which is not ideal.
 Other mixes have coco coir.
-There's some debate over which is more sustainable (peat moss or coco coir).
+There's some debate over which is more sustainable (peat moss or coco coir), but I try to stick with coco coir.

 Combine your seed starting mix with water in a bowl—equal parts each by volume.
 You want your soil to be nice and moist before you spread it across your tray.